Welcome to GNP Products:

-We have a new product for the treatment of Eczema, Psoriasis and Rosacea called ENDOR cream.
-ENDOR has been entered in the Australian Register of Therapeutic Goods
+We have two products for the treatment of Psoriasis, Eczema and Rosacea called ENDOR™.
+ENDOR™ cream and ENDOR™3.5 have been entered in the Australian Register of Therapeutic Goods

 ENDOR™3.5 ARTG No: 255095 - For Moderate to Severe

-ENDOR is based on a discovery of an immune product produced in children with an over active immune response.
-ENDOR cream contains the base ingredients to the active compound that the immune system will convert into the active compound, thereby reducing the inflammatory response and treating the underlying issue that are invariably causing the symptoms of these conditions also referred to as auto-immune conditions.
+ENDOR™ is based on a discovery of an immune product produced by the immune system of children with an over active immune response.
+ENDOR™ contains the base ingredients to this immune product.
+We have designed ENDOR™ so that it delivers the base ingredients for the body to convert into the active compound, thereby reducing the inflammatory response and treating the underlying issues, that are invariably causing the symptoms of these conditions; also referred to as auto-immune conditions.